 All requests for the construction of a new residence shall follow the procedures detailed in Appendix P-1 +P-2.

+X. 10% Coverage Limit of Permanent Buildings and Structures

 The Pennsylvania Department of Agriculture “A Guide to Farmland Preservation” Appendix 2, subsection 138e.223.
 Construction of buildings; changes in use, (a)(3) states: The construction or use of a building or other structure for agricultural production is permitted.
 The county program may restrict the maximum building coverage. (page 228)